I was listening to Sean Lennon on Marc Maron’s podcast recently. Yes, that’s one of the sons of Beatle John Lennon and Yoko Ono.

 And if someone doesn’t want to shake your hand in the restroom?
 Get over it.
 That’s a person, not someone you own.

-As the case of JD Salinger shows, it's nearly impossible to just stop being a celebrity.
+As the case of JD Salinger shows, it’s nearly impossible to just stop being a celebrity.
 According to Kurt Cobain’s suicide note, it really was not fun.

 For example when we’re back stage and the lights go out and the manic roar of the crowds begins., it doesn’t affect me the way in which it did for Freddie Mercury, who seemed to love, relish in the the love and adoration from the crowd which is something I totally admire and envy.
 The fact is, I can’t fool you, any one of you.
 It simply isn’t fair to you or me.
 The worst crime I can think of would be to rip people off by faking it and pretending as if I’m having 100% fun.

-(Yes, I'm aware there are theories that it wasn’t really a suicide.)
+(Yes, I’m aware there are theories that it wasn’t really a suicide.)

 Treat people well.
 And treat celebrities like they’re people, because they are.
 Except Lassie and Benji, who were dogs.